anasserhussien/EthnicityRecognition-UTKFaces/README.md

     __Accuracy of the model on the test set: 88.261 %__

-    The model is available under `/checkpoints` directory.
+    The model is available @ https://shorturl.at/3vRuj .

     <p float="left">
         <img src="visualizations/validation_loss.png" width="32%"/>